asift91/Manual_Migration/option1.md

         -   A cron job that run in the VMSS instances(s) which will check the updates in time-stamp for every minute.
 If there is an update in time-stamp then local copy of VMSS is updated in web root directory.
         -   In Virtual Machine scaleset a local copy of moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).
         -   Update the time-stamp to update the local copy in VMSS instance.
-        -
             ```
             sudo -s
             /usr/local/bin/update_last_modified_time.azlamp.sh
             ```
     -   **Restart servers**

-        -   Restart the nginx and php-fpm servers
+        -   Restart the nginx and php-fpm servers.
             ```
             sudo systemctl restart nginx
             sudo systemctl restart php<phpVersion>-fpm
             ```
-        -   If apache is installed as a webserver then restart apache server
+        -   If apache is installed as a webserver then restart apache server.
             ```
             sudo systemctl restart apache
             ```